-Recommendation: Teacher Recommendation, 85 or higher in Humanities 11, PSAT Reading content score of 28 or above
+Grade: 11 Two Semester Course Credit: 1.0 Recommendation: Teacher Recommendation; 85 or higher in Humanities 10; PSAT Reading and Writing score of 500 or higher

-Humanities 11 (AP) is a multi-faceted course, offering the student an opportunity to become proficient in the areas of critical reading, critical analysis, rhetorical analysis, and historical analysis.
-There is emphasis on the college-style essay focusing on critical reading and analysis.
-Eleventh-grade studies in the humanities span from the early colonization of America to recent American history.
-Students will trace the people, events, and ideas that have shaped America, and they will explore how America has played a part in the history of the world.
-Readings for the course include not only works of fiction, but also poetry, historical and critical essays, political documents, and philosophical writings.
-Examples of the works read in the class include Mayflower, Fahrenheit 451, The Scarlett Letter, The Adventures of Huckleberry Finn, and The Great Gatsby.
+By way of a study of American writings, the AP English Language and Composition course will trace the people, events, and ideas that have shaped America, and students will explore how America has played a part in the history of the world.
+Much of the focus will be on the development and revision of evidence-based analytic and argumentative writing, the rhetorical analysis of nonfiction texts, and the decisions writers make as they compose and revise.
+Students will evaluate, synthesize, and cite research to support their arguments.
+Additionally, they will read and analyze rhetorical elements and their effects in texts.
+Readings for the course will include not only works of fiction, but also poetry, historical and critical essays, political documents, and philosophical writings.
+Examples of the larger works read in the class include Fahrenheit 451, The Scarlett Letter, The Adventures of Huckleberry Finn, and The Great Gatsby.

-Higher academic expectations in this course should prepare the students for the AP English Language and Composition exam as well as the AP US History exam.
+Higher academic expectations in this course should prepare the students for the AP English Language and Composition exam.
 Students are expected to exhibit a high degree of self-motivation and self-discipline in order to meet the demands of such a curriculum.
 Students who successfully complete this course and take the AP exam will receive eight additional points added to their semester averages.